-Pupils enrolled in grades 7 through 12 may be excused from school by school authorities for the purpose of obtaining confidential medical services without the consent of the pupil's parent.
+School authorities may excuse any pupil enrolled in grades 7 through 12, inclusive, from school for the purpose of obtaining confidential medical services without the consent of the pupil's parent or guardian.
 Education Code § 46010.1.

 Pupil Immunization:

 No student shall be admitted to school until the student is immunized as required by law.
 The district may permit a licensed physician and surgeon, or other health care practitioner who is acting under the direction of a supervision physician or surgeon, to administer an immunizing agent to a student whose parent or guardian has consented in writing to the administration of such immunization agent.
 When there is good cause to believe that a student has been exposed to a communicable disease and their documentary proof of immunization status does not show proof of immunization against that disease, the student may be temporally excluded from school until the local health officer is satisfied the student is no longer at risk of developing or transmitting the disease.